Periodontal Therapy – Chaska, MN

 - We Accept Dental Insurance

 When irregular oral hygiene care allows bacteria to accumulate near the gum line, the body will initially battle the encroaching infection by creating inflammation in the gums.
 Inflammation’s redness, tenderness, and swelling can be telltale signs of periodontal, or gum, disease.
 If the condition is not treated in a timely manner, then the infection can become destructive, eating away at the soft tissue and bone that support your teeth.

 What Are Other Signs of Gum Disease?

 In addition to redness and swelling, your gums might bleed when you brush or floss.
 This does not mean that you should stop!
 To the contrary, bleeding means that you need to follow a more stringent oral hygiene routine at home.
-You see, bacteria hides in plaque, which is a sticky biofilm that builds up in your mouth all day.
-Brushing and flossing remove plaque.
+Bacteria hide in plaque, which is a sticky biofilm that builds up in your mouth all day, and brushing and flossing helps remove plaque regularly.

-If plaque is not removed daily, then it hardens and becomes tartar.
+If plaque is not removed daily, then it hardens and becomes tartar, which only your hygienist can remove.
 Now, bacteria are locked in place and begin to cause further damage.
 You may notice:

 - Bad breath

 If periodontal treatment from a dentist in Chaska is not provided, then tooth extraction may be unavoidable as bone in your mouth weakens to the point that it can no longer support your teeth.